 HUD regulations require HACA to provide written notice of termination of assistance to a family only when the family is entitled to an informal hearing.
-However, since the family's HAP contract and lease will also terminate when the family's assistance terminates [form HUD-52641], it is a good business practice to provide written notification to both owner and family anytime assistance will be terminated, whether voluntarily or involuntarily.
+However, since the family's HAP contract and lease will also terminate when the family's assistance terminates [form HUD-

+52641], it is a good business practice to provide written notification to both owner and family anytime assistance will be terminated, whether voluntarily or involuntarily.

 Whenever a family's assistance will be terminated, HACA will send a written notice of termination to the family and to the owner.
 The PHA will also send the Certification as a Victim of Domestic Violence, Dating Violence, Stalking or Sexual Assault form to the family with the termination notice.
 The notice will state the date on which the termination will become effective.
-This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other HACA policies, or the circumstances surrounding the terminated, HACA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.
+This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other HACA policies, or the circumstances surrounding the termination require.
+When HACA notifies an owner that a family's assistance will be terminated, HACA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.